Advanced Placement: 20th century

 After the end of World War II, the Ford Foundation created a fund that supported committees studying education.
 The program, which was then referred to as the "Kenyon Plan", was founded and pioneered at Kenyon College in Gambier, Ohio, by the then-college president Gordon Chalmers.
 The first study was conducted by four prep schools, Lawrenceville School, Phillips Academy, Phillips Exeter Academy, and St. Paul's School, and three universities, Harvard University, Princeton University, and Yale University.

 In 1952, they issued the report General Education in School and College: A Committee Report which recommended allowing high school seniors to study college-level material and to take achievement exams that allowed them to attain college credit for this work.
 The second committee, the Committee on Admission with Advanced Standing, developed and implemented the plan to choose a curriculum.
 A pilot program was run in 1952 which covered eleven disciplines.
 In the 1955–56 school year, it was nationally implemented in ten subjects: Mathematics, Physics, Chemistry, Biology, English, History, French, German, Spanish, and Latin.

 The College Board, a not-for-profit organization based in New York City, has run the AP program since 1955.

-From 1965 to 1989, Harlan Hanson was the director of the Advanced Placement Program.
 It develops and maintains guidelines for the teaching of higher-level courses in various subject areas.
 In addition, it supports teachers of AP courses and supports universities.
 These activities are funded through fees required to take the AP exams.